rielAsh24/vehicleManagementSystem/vms-frontend/README.md

 Vehicle management system's frontend utilizes `Next.js` to provide a feature reach UI.
 Each module in the system has been dedicated a page for viewing and adding entities to the system.

-## Getting Started
+## Pre-requisites

+You need to setup environment variables for the web application.
+Use the `.env.example` and enter your desired values

+Note: The API value must match the one set in `vms-backend`

+## Running the application

-First, run the development server:
+1. Run the development server:

 ```bash
 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the results.
+2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the results.

 ## Navigation